Skip to main content

 How to apply

-In order to be considered for the BAME Student Scholarship, applicants holding a firm acceptance place (conditional or unconditional) on an undergraduate course at Solent University starting in September 2023 must apply for this scholarship through the applicant portal.
-You will need your applicant user name and password to log in.
+To be considered for the BAME student scholarship, applicants holding a firm acceptance place (conditional or unconditional) on an undergraduate course at Solent University, starting in September 2024, must apply for this scholarship through the applicant portal.
+You will need your applicant username and password to log in.

 This will enable the University to link your UCAS application with your application for the scholarship.